Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Extended quantitative evaluations

-We provide an extended ablation study result in \tab{tab:supp_ablation} on $256\times256$ center crops of the DIV2K validation set with both small and large masks.
+We provide an extended ablation study result in \tab{tab:ablation_supp} on $256\times256$ center crops of the DIV2K validation set on both mask sizes.
 It includes the four ablation models introduced in the main paper: (i) No zoom, (ii) Bicubic zoom, (iii) SR zoom, and (iv) SR zoom+$L_\nabla$.
-For (i) No zoom, we replace the SR component with an identity transform that simply copies the coarse output without an upsampling component, so that the refinement is applied at the original resolution.
-For (ii) Bicubic zoom, we replace the SR component with bicubic upsampling.
-Both (i) and (ii) are trained without the gradient loss, $L_\nabla$.
-For (iii) SR zoom, we add back the SR zoom but not the gradient loss, and (iv) SR zoom+$L_\nabla$ is our final framework with gradient loss.
+For (i) No zoom, we replace the SR component with an identity transform that simply copies the coarse output without an upsampling component, so that refinement is applied at the original resolution like in other conventional 2-stage inpainting frameworks.
+For (ii) Bicubic zoom, we replace the SR component with bicubic upsampling, and for (iii), we add back the SR zoom. (i), (ii) and (iii) are trained without the gradient loss, $L_\nabla$.
+Lastly, (iv) SR zoom+$L_\nabla$ is our final framework with gradient loss.

-The \textit{SR zoom} models, (iii) and (iv), contain an additional trainable component -- the SR network.
-These models have 4.48M trainable parameters, compared to \textit{No zoom} and \textit{Bicubic zoom} with 4.03M trainable parameters at the same number of output channels.
-To test the effect of the capacity of the network on performance, we increase the number of output channels from 64 to 70 in the coarse network and the refinement network of the \textit{No zoom} and \textit{Bicubic zoom} frameworks so that they have more number of parameters (4.82M) than the \textit{SR zoom} models.
-The quantitative results along with the number of parameters are provided in \tab{tab:supp_ablation}.
-As shown in \tab{tab:supp_ablation}, the \textit{SR zoom} models still outperform the \textit{No zoom} and \textit{Bicubic zoom} models even with less number of parameters and we can conclude that the benefits of our \textit{SR zoom} framework are not from the increased number of parameters.
+The SR zoom models, (iii) and (iv), contain an additional trainable component -- the SR network.
+These models have 4.48M trainable parameters, compared to No zoom and Bicubic zoom with 4.03M trainable parameters at the same number of 64 output channels.
+To test the effect of the network capacity on performance, we increase the number of output channels from 64 to 70 in the coarse network and the refinement network of the No zoom and Bicubic zoom frameworks so that they have more parameters (4.82M) than the SR zoom models.
+The quantitative results along with the number of parameters are provided in \tab{tab:ablation_supp}.
+As shown in \tab{tab:ablation_supp}, the \textit{SR zoom} models still outperform the \textit{No zoom} and \textit{Bicubic zoom} models even with less number of parameters and we can conclude that the benefits of our SR zoom framework are not from the increased number of parameters.